-The Assistant Scenic Artist works in coordination with the Scenic Artist to paint and produce specialty finishes such as marble, wood grain, aging, breakdown, and other faux finishes.
-He/she must be able to execute painting of a pictorial nature on any scale including backdrops and cutouts.
-He/she must also be able to assume all responsibilities in the absence of the Scenic Artist.
+The Lead Scenic Artist works in coordination with the Head Scenic Artist to paint and produce specialty finishes such as marble, wood grain, aging, breakdown, and other faux finishes.
+They must be able to execute painting of a pictorial nature on any scale including backdrops and cutouts.
+They must also be able to assume all responsibilities in the absence of the Head Scenic Artist.